ODonnchadha/fluentvalidation-fundamentals/README.md

 - [FluentValidation](https://fluentvalidation.net) is a free and open-source library developed by Jeremy Skinner.

 > Welcome to the Validation in DDD course

 > This is the source code for my Pluralsight course about Validation in DDD.

-> How to Get Started
+> How to Get Started:

 > No need to set up a database, just hit F5 and you are good to go!

 - OVERVIEW: